Basic information on TESTING for radon can be found on our website on the test section. Here is some additional information.

 The kit will come with proper instructions or the *certified professional that you have hired can provide you with direction on this.
-Choose a space in the lowest level of your home (basement or main floor) with a room where you spend 4 hours per day or more.
+Choose a space in the lowest level of your home (basement or main floor) with a room where you spend 4 hours per day or more (bedroom, office, family room).
 Health Canada has provided guidance on the proper location with minimum distances from walls, windows and other objects.
 The directions included with the radon test should be clear to guide you on this.

 Why do I test in the lowest level of my home, is this just a basement problem?

 Radon enters buildings from the ground and it is a health risk when people are exposed to it for a duration of time.
 Therefore, radon test placement recommendations are based around these factors.
 Our recommendation is to test in the lowest level of your home (basement or main floor) that you spend at least 4 hours per day or more.

 This doesn’t mean there isn’t radon in the other areas of your home, it just provides consistent guidance for most types of dwellings across Canada.
 Air (and radon gas) can move easily throughout the entire space of a dwelling and therefore elevated radon levels can be found in 1st and 2nd floors of the home.
 Typically, the levels are highest in the lowest levels.

 Do I only need to test one room?

 In a residential dwelling, the recommendations are to only test one room in the home and this will provide you with a good estimate of what the radon levels are in other areas of the home.